AviatrixSystems/Docs/HowTos/site2cloud_cacert.rst

 Adding a CA Certificate
 -----------------------

-After you generate a certificate from your external device, you must upload it on the CA Certificate tab before creating your Site2Cloud connection.
+After you obtain the CA certificate from your external device, you must upload it on the CA Certificate tab before creating your Site2Cloud connection.

 1. In the Aviatrix Controller, navigate to SITE2CLOUD > CA Certificate.
 #.
 On the CA Certificate tab, click ADD.
 #.
-Under Add Certificate, enter a Tag Name for the certificate, and select the CA certificate to upload.
+Under Add Certificate, in the Tag Name field, enter a unique name for the certificate.
+#.
+Select the CA certificate to upload.
 #.
 Click OK.

 If you have received an email notification that a CA certificate is about to expire, or one of the certificates is showing as Invalid on the CA Certificate list, you use the above procedure to add the new certificate.
 You must then delete the expired certificate.